Hirlam/HarmonieContainers/README.md

-# gcc-harmonie-test
+# harmonie-containers

-A docker wrap for automatic testing of the Harmonie benchmark using GCC.
+A docker wrap for automatic testing of the Harmonie using GCC.

 Harmonie containers have been developed using rootless podman (v1.6.4 on RHEL7 and v2.2.1 on CentOS 8).